RESPRiT/toamema/README.md

     client_secret =

 ### Matoran
 You must provide your own `Matoran.ttf` font file for the bot to reference.
+The bot will only work in subreddits it is whitelisted to (default is None), you can set the whitelist in 'whitelist.txt' by writing the name of each subreddit on their own separate line.

 To have Toa Mema translate an English sentence into Matoran, simple write a comment in the following format:

     /u/ToaMema [INSERT_MESSAGE]

+#### Misc.
+Obvious Things
+This bot is tailored specifically for /r/BionicleMemes and therefore is a pretty bad option for pretty much any other subreddit.
+ToaMema has redundant features offered by AutoModerator for the sake of consolidating bot actions.
+If you want to use ToaMema, you can, but you will need to make some (trivial) changes to the code and the final product will probably be suboptimal.
+I am primarily documenting this project for fun, however, if you would like to contribute, feel free to submit a pull request.